The Customer object

 The date and time when this customer was last updated, in ISO 8601 format (YYYY-MM-DDThh:mm:ss±hh:mm).
 The time zone is the same as the user's time zone in QuickBooks.

-The current revision number of this customer, which changes each time the object is modified.
+The current revision number of this customer object, which changes each time the object is modified.
 When updating this object, you must provide the most recent revisionNumber

 to ensure you're working with the latest data; otherwise, the update will return an error.